Pistonite/botw-ist/packages/manual/src/user/overworld_system.md

     - The <skyb>!loading-screen</skyb> supercommand can be used to simulate regenerating the game stage with a loading screen, if none of the action commands match your needs.
 - The <skyb>!reset-ground</skyb> supercommand can be used to delete all items on the ground.
-Use this if you are travelling to another area without a loading screen
+Use this if you are traveling to another area without a loading screen.